 The MWIS problem is also known as \emph{maximum weight stable set} or \emph{vertex packing} and is mutually reducible to the \emph{minimum weight vertex cover}, \emph{maximum weight clique} and \emph{weighted set packing} problems~\cite{hochbaum1996approximating,eremeev2014optimal}.
 Algorithms addressing these problems can be \emph{straightforwardly} applied to MWIS and vice versa.
 Many theoretical results are shared by these problems as well.
 Yet, we will stick to the MWIS problem formulation in the following.

-\paragraph{ILP formulation and edge relaxation.} Let $[n]$ stand for $\{1,2,\dots,n\}$ and assume that the set of graph nodes has $n$ elements, \ie, $\SV=[n]$.
-Introduce a binary variable $x_i\in\{0,1\}$ for each node $i\in \SV$.
-Its value $1$ denotes that the respective node belongs to the maximum-weight independent set.
-This leads to a natural integer linear program (ILP) formulation of the MWIS problem:
+\paragraph{ILP formulation and edge relaxation.} Let $[n]$ denote $\{1, 2, \dots, n\}$ and assume that the set of graph nodes consists of $n$ elements, \ie, $\SV = [n]$.
+We introduce a binary variable $x_i \in \{0, 1\}$ for each node $i \in \SV$.
+If $x_i = 1$, it indicates that node $i$ is part of the maximum-weight independent set.
+This results in a natural integer linear program (ILP) formulation of the MWIS problem:

 The respective LP relaxation, obtained by substituting the integer constraints $\vx\in\{0,1\}^n$ with the box constraints $\vx\in [0,1]^n$, is referred to as the \emph{edge relaxation}.
-It is well-known that it is tight for bipartite graphs~\cite{nemhauser1975vertex} and can be reduced to min-st-cut/max-flow and thus efficiently solved~\cite{nemhauser1975vertex,hochbaum1996approximating}.
-The efficient solvability of the edge relaxation follows from its two interrelated properties~\cite{nemhauser1975vertex}: First, the respective polytope has only \emph{half-integral} vertices, that is, all basic solutions of the relaxation have coordinates from the set $\{0,1,1/2\}$.
-The second is the \emph{persistency} property: All coordinates of a relaxed solution with integer (0 or 1) values belong to some (and the same) optimal solution of the non-relaxed problem~\eqref{equ:MWIS-edge}.
-In particularly, the persistency property has been used to improve approximation bounds of several primal heuristics, see \eg,~\cite{hochbaum1996approximating,kako2005approximation}.
+The edge relaxation is well-known to be tight for bipartite graphs~\cite{nemhauser1975vertex} and can be reduced to minimum s-t cut problems (or to equivalent maximum flows), allowing it to be efficiently solved~\cite{nemhauser1975vertex,hochbaum1996approximating}.
+The efficient solvability of the edge relaxation follows from its two interrelated properties~\cite{nemhauser1975vertex}: First, its corresponding polytope has only \emph{half-integral} vertices, meaning that all basic solutions of the relaxation have coordinates in the set $\{0, \nicefrac{1}{2}, 1\}$.
+Second, it exhibits the \emph{persistency} property: All coordinates of a relaxed solution with integer values (0 or 1) belong to some~(but the same) optimal solution of the non-relaxed problem~\eqref{equ:MWIS-edge}.
+This persistency property has been particularly useful in improving approximation bounds for several primal heuristics, as demonstrated in works such as~\cite{hochbaum1996approximating,kako2005approximation}.

-However, the edge relaxation has also its limitations: It gets loose for dense graphs, as demonstrated by the following example: \begin{proposition} Let $G$ be fully-connected, all costs positive, $c_j > 0$, $j\in\SV$, and $c_i < \sum_{j\in\SV\backslash\{i\}}c_j$ for $i=\argmax_{j\in \SV}c_j$.
-Then the edge relaxation has a unique solution $\underbrace{(\frac{1}{2},\frac{1}{2},\dots,\frac{1}{2})}_{n}$. \end{proposition} Note that costs positivity can be assumed \WLOG\ for the MWIS problem.
+However, the edge relaxation has its limitations: It gets loose for dense graphs, as demonstrated by the following statement: \begin{proposition} Let $G$ be fully-connected, all costs positive, $c_j > 0$, $j\in\SV$, and $c_i < \sum_{j\in\SV\backslash\{i\}}c_j$ for $i=\argmax_{j\in \SV}c_j$.
+Then the edge relaxation has a unique solution $(\underbrace{\nicefrac{1}{2},\nicefrac{1}{2},\dots,\nicefrac{1}{2}}_{n})$. \end{proposition} Note that costs positivity can be assumed \WLOG\ for the MWIS problem.
 Nodes with non-positive costs can be excluded from the graph together with their incident edges without influencing the optimal objective value.